MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/develop/make_mgmt_service.md

 To register your own service, create a new registry key using your own GUID and friendly name.

+The friendly name will be associated with your new application.
+It will appear in performance counters and other places where a GUID isn't appropriate.

 The registry entry will look like this:
 ```
 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Virtualization\GuestCommunicationServices\